 Third and fourth grades travel to Our Lady of Confidence School where they focus on sensitivity to children with special needs.
 Our Lady of Confidence is a school for children with developmental disabilities.
 Third and Fourth graders work with the students during their gym class and participate in various physical activities and games.

-In the fifth grade our students provide their service at The DePaul Catholic School in the Germantown area of Philadelphia.
-Students work with second graders at DePaul Catholic School and do various activities, including some worksheets and games, during their time there.
+In the fifth grade our students provide their service at Holy Name School in Camden, NJ.
+Students work with first graders and do various activities, including some worksheets and games, during their time there.
 Our students reflect primarily about the importance of access to a good education and its impact on individuals.
+The students also spend time with first graders from Visitation BVM.
+This program coincides with their studies about present day immigration as part of NFA’s Signature social studies curriculum and class trip to Ellis Island.

 Sixth graders gain new understandings about the effects of aging on individuals as they partner with the Artman Home.
 Staff members from the Artman Home visit NFA before the trip and do some wonderful interactive activities with students that increases their awareness of what it is like to age.
 The trip itself involves visiting with the residents at the Artman home.